areas of expertise

 In addition to her legal ethics and professional responsibility practice, Ms. Hyland has an active litigation practice, focusing on art, literature, and entertainment industry disputes.
 She handles copyright, trademark, right of publicity, and defamation claims, as well as disputes over financing, production, distribution, and talent agreements.
 She counsels art, literature, and entertainment industry clients on content issues, including copyright, trademark, right of publicity, television formatting rights, privacy, defamation, and fair use.

 Ms. Hyland writes and lectures frequently on legal ethics and professional responsibility issues.
-She recently joined Professor Roy Simon as a co-author on his seminal treatise: Simon’s New York Rules of Professional Conduct Annotated (2015 ed.).
-She is on the editorial board of the New York Legal Ethics Reporter and contributes to the Legal Ethics Forum blog.
+She recently joined Professor Roy Simon as a co-author on his seminal treatise: Simon’s New York Rules of Professional Conduct Annotated (2015, 2016, 2017 ed.).
 Ms. Hyland is admitted to practice in New York.

 awards & recognition